Bohr model: Background

 Until the second decade of the 20th century, atomic models were generally speculative.
 Even the concept of atoms, let alone atoms with internal structure, faced opposition from some scientists.

 Planetary models

 In the late 1800s speculations on the possible structure of the atom included planetary models with orbiting charged electrons.

 These models faced a significant constraint.

 In 1897, Joseph Larmor showed that an accelerating charge would radiate power according to classical electrodynamics, a result known as the Larmor formula.
 Since electrons forced to remain in orbit are continuously accelerating, they would be mechanically unstable.
-Larmor noted that electromagnetic effect of multiple electrons, suitably arranged, would cancel each other.
+Larmor noted that the electromagnetic effects of multiple electrons, suitably arranged, would cancel each other.
 Thus subsequent atomic models based on classical electrodynamics needed to adopt such special multi-electron arrangements.

 Thomson's atom model

 When Bohr began his work on a new atomic theory in the summer of 1912 the atomic model proposed by J. J. Thomson, now known as the plum pudding model, was the best available.
 Thomson proposed a model with electrons rotating in coplanar rings within an atomic-sized, positively-charged, spherical volume.
 Thomson showed that this model was mechanically stable by lengthy calculations and was electrodynamically stable under his original assumption of thousands of electrons per atom.
 Moreover, he suggested that the particularly stable configurations of electrons in rings was connected to chemical properties of the atoms.
 He developed a formula for the scattering of beta particles that seemed to match experimental results.

 However Thomson himself later showed that the atom had a factor of a thousand fewer electrons, challenging the stability argument and forcing the poorly understood positive sphere to have most of the atom's mass.
 Thomson was also unable to explain the many lines in atomic spectra.